TSP-Molecule/ATOM/README.md

 ***ATOM will not function on Windows if this is not set!***
 ![System Variable Screen](https://i.imgur.com/SJopMh7.png)

+# Installation
+To install, simply extract the contents of `ATOM-x.x.zip` into a folder and run the JAR.
+It does support double-clicking the JAR to run, but this is dependent on your OS settings. `$ java -jar ATOM.jar` will suffice.

 # To run ATOM
 Commandline compilation isn't currently functioning, but we've built a jar available in the repo, as well as provided one in our deliverables with the most up-to-date functional changes.